 The results of the hearing are sent within 21 days for collective disputes and 14 days for individual disputes.

-What is the ACAS code of practice?
+What are the Acas code of practice?

 The code includes the following:

-- Code of Practice on disclosure of information to trade unions for collective bargaining purposes
+- Code of Practice on disclosure of information to trade unions for collective bargaining purposes.

-- Code of practice on the settlement agreement.
+- Code of practice on settlement agreements.

 - Code of practice on time off for trade union duties and activities.